shyame700/Projects/Readme.md

 Hi, I'm Shyam – Aspiring Data Analyst

 I worked on real world data sets from various sources, and created this projects.
-This projects helpmed me in understanding the business problems, skills to explore, clean and present the insights .
+This projects helped me in understanding the business problems, skills to explore, clean and present the insights .

 Tools & Skills I’m Comfortable With: